Excel Hints & Tips - Calculating Age

 Improve your productivity in Excel with happy

-Happy has high-quality, learner-focused Excel training courses for all skill levels, designed to improve your confidence and productivity.
-And our new online learning programme is just as interactive as our classroom sessions.
+Happy has high-quality, learner-focused Excel training courses for all skill levels, designed to improve your confidence and productivity and our online learning programme is just as interactive as our classroom sessions.

 Here are our most popular options: